SleepySysadmin/PowerShell-6---Linux/AD_Join/README.md

 # Join Active Directory on Linux with PowerShell 6!

 ## Requirements
 In order for this to work, you'll need to have PowerShell Core installed on the machine.
-See the Microsoft guide below for your distro
+See the Microsoft guide below for your particular distro:

 https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell-core-on-linux?view=powershell-6